Shein lawsuit accuses fast-fashion site of RICO violations

 What is a RICO charge?

-The RICO Act of 1970 was designed as a way to combat the exploitation of legal businesses by organized crime, according to the Justice Department.
+The Racketeer Influenced and Corrupt Organizations Act of 1970 was designed as a way to combat the exploitation of legal businesses by organized crime, according to the Justice Department.
 While often viewed as a law to combat organized crime, the RICO Act also has been used to prosecute white-collar crimes like the Enron accounting scandal and Bernie Madoff's financial pyramid scheme.

 Racketeering typically refers to an illegal activity carried out by extortion or fraud, but the RICO Act also has a civil section that can be used for consumer protection or to protect against commercial fraud, according to the Justice Department.